Skip to content

 The value of cryptocurrencies can fluctuate dramatically.
 For example, Bitcoin has experienced price swings of over 10% in a single day.
 This volatility could pose a challenge for HOAs that accept cryptocurrency payments.
 To mitigate this risk, HOAs may want to consider converting cryptocurrency payments into fiat currency immediately upon receipt, thereby avoiding price fluctuations.

 The regulatory landscape for cryptocurrency is still evolving.
 While the IRS treats cryptocurrency as property for tax purposes, there is still some uncertainty about the treatment of digital currencies in various legal contexts.
-HOAs must stay informed about regulatory changes and ensure their digital payment policies comply with state laws and federal guidelines.
+HOAs must stay informed about regulatory changes and help ensure their digital payment policies comply with state laws and federal guidelines.

 3. Security of Transactions

 The security of cryptocurrency payments is critical.
-HOAs must ensure that the digital payment system they choose has robust security features, including fraud detection, cybersecurity vigilance, and two-factor authentication to protect against hacking and fraudulent transactions.
+HOAs must help ensure that the digital payment system they choose has robust security features, including fraud detection, cybersecurity vigilance, and two-factor authentication to protect against hacking and fraudulent transactions.

 Future-Proof Your HOA Payments